Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 PARTITION BY COLUMN;
 ```

-Let's take a look at some of the rows that are in the offloaded files.
+Let’s inspect some of the rows in the offloaded files.

 ```sql